trentpiercy/trace/_notes.md

                 - 1Y
                     - 7d (52)

-        - Volume (base on same width of OHLC)
+        - Volume (base same width of OHLC)
         - Depth
 - Markets
     - Listview of all markets